 If you're thinking long-term (and you should be), now’s the time to start building for where the market is heading, not just where it is.

-Here are the trends shaping the future of AI quick commerce app development, some already rolling out, others just around the corner.
+Here are the trends shaping the future of quick commerce app development, some already rolling out, others just around the corner.

 Forget “Add to Cart.”